Obama pushes for more U.S. ice-breaking might in Arctic

-SEWARD, Alaska (Reuters) - President Barack Obama said on Tuesday the United States needs to quickly acquire at least one new heavy icebreaker for the U.S. Arctic, where melting sea ice has spurred more traffic and the United States has fallen far behind Russian resources.
+ANCHORAGE, Alaska (Reuters) - President Barack Obama on Tuesday proposed a faster timetable for buying a new heavy icebreaker for the U.S. Arctic, where quickly melting sea ice has spurred more maritime traffic and the United States has fallen far behind Russian resources.

 The move, part of a push to convince Americans to support Obama’s plans to curb climate change, has long been urged by Arctic advocates as climate change opens up the region to more shipping, mining and oil drilling.

-The United States used to have seven icebreakers.
-Russia currently has 40, with another 11 planned or under construction.
+“Russia, on the other hand, has 40 icebreakers and another 11 planned or under construction,” it said.

-“Technically, we have three.
-Operationally, we really have only two,” Obama told reporters in the coastal town of Seward, named after Secretary of State William Seward, who negotiated the purchase of Alaska from Russia in 1867.

-Obama will have to convince Congress to pick up the tab for any new icebreakers, each of which comes with a price tag of about $1 billion.
+Obama will have to convince Congress to pick up the tab for any new icebreakers, each of which come with a price tag of about $1 billion.

 The region also needs enhanced navigation aids, satellite communications, deep water ports and other related investments not mentioned in the White House announcement, Conley noted.